rishav-eulb/100-days-of-move/docs/UnderstandingStorage.md

 1. The function signature for existing entry functions should remain unchanged.
 2. The struct for globally stored resources should be unchanged.
+3. One can add new modules in a package while upgrading on the same address, given that existing modules are unchanged.
+4. One can add new package while upgrading on same address by deploying that package separately.
+5. However, you can't deploy modules with same name under multiple packages which are present in same address.

 To know more about the rules and policies for package upgrade check out the [resources](#understanding-storage-resources).